nsg/immich-distribution/docs/docs/configuration/backup-restore.md

 Backups will occur every night at `01:00`.
 Backups older than a week should be removed automatically.

-## Import / Restore
+## Restore

 ```
-immich-distribution.import [-d database-backup] [-a assets-backup]
+immich-distribution.restore [-d database-backup] [-a assets-backup]

--d	FILE   Import a database backup
+-d	FILE   Restore a database backup
--a	FILE   Import assets (images, videos, ...) from an asset backup
+-a	FILE   Restore assets (images, videos, ...) from an asset backup
 ```

 !!! danger